MRCOG (United Kingdom)

 In 1987, Dr Jothi Kumar was awarded the Overseas Postgraduate Research Scholarship by the National Health and Medical Research Council (NHMRC) of Australia to pursue his PhD degree at Monash University, Melbourne, Australia.
 His thesis involved the study of the effects of exogenous gonadotrophins on oocyte maturation and subsequent fertility, using the goat-model.

-Dr Kumar had also undertaken sub-specialty training in gynaecological hysteroscopy and laparoscopy at the Hysteroscopy Training Centre, Spaarne Hospital, Haarlem in the Netherlands, and at Polyclinique Gynecologie Obstetrique Medecine de la Reproduction, Université Clermont-Ferrand in France.
+Dr Jothi Kumar has also undertaken sub-speciality training in gynaecological hysteroscopy and laparoscopy at the Hysteroscopy Training Centre, Spaarne Hospital, Haarlem in the Netherlands, and at Polyclinique Gynecologie Obstetrique Medecine de la Reproduction, Universite Clermont Ferrand in France.

-During his 20-year tenure with the Department of Obstetrics and Gynaecology, University of Singapore and National University Hospital (NUH), Dr Kumar was actively involved in the teaching and training of undergraduate medical students and postgraduate doctors, and undertaking clinical and academic research, in addition to routine patient care and clinical work.
+During his 20-year tenure with the Department of Obstetrics and Gynaecology, National University of Singapore and National University Hospital, Dr Kumar was actively involved in the teaching and training of undergraduate medical students and postgraduate doctors and undertaking clinical and academic research, in addition to routine patient care and clinical work.